 The historic 82-inch (2.1m) Otto Struve Telescope has been a valuable and sought-after research tool since 1939.
 Its size and location under the dark West Texas skies contribute to its ability to provide some of the most awe-inspiring telescopic views in the world.

 Targets vary with season, but some of our favorites are planets such as Jupiter and Saturn, galaxies like the Whirlpool Galaxy, globular clusters such as M13 and nebulae such as M42 (the Orion Nebula).
 This Special Viewing Night lasts approximately 2.5 hours.
 During the program, our staff assist visitors with viewing, answer questions and share their passion for astronomy with our guests.
 We think you’ll agree the stunning views, intimate setting and small group size make for an experience you won’t soon forget!
 Passes are $150 per person.

 The 82-inch Telescope is located at the summit of Mt.
 Locke.
 Overnight accommodations at the Astronomers Lodge may be available for participants.
 We will connect you with the lodge to book a room if you are interested.
 Before you sign up, be sure to check out our remote location.

 Tip: The 82-inch Telescope is one of the largest telescopes in the world routinely made available for public viewing.
 The views are breathtaking in their own right, but can be better appreciated if you have looked through a smaller telescope to provide some context.
-We suggest attending a Star Party during your visit in addition to the Special Viewing Night so you can see the difference between a small telescope and the power of the 82-inch.
+We suggest attending a Star Party beforehand so that you can see the difference.